delhatch/PiPod_ePaper/README.md

 <p>Also moved from Pygame to Pillow for the screen graphics.</p>
 <p>Then I got rid of Pygame completely, since I was only using it for the key stroke buffer, and the Python keypad library was already taking care of that.
 Eliminating Pygame reduced power consumption by 9.2% when idle, and by 5.2% when playing music.</p>
 <h3>Status</h3>
-<p>14 June 2024: I built a unit with the Rev2 PCB (see pics).
+<p>14 June 2024: I built a unit with the Rev2 PCB (black PCB, see pics).
 It works great.
 The Rev2 case files required some minor filing in certain areas, and reinforcing some areas would be beneficial.
 The Rev3 case files are now in this github repository, and I am fabricating those right now, but have not received them yet.</p>
 <h3>Power Savings</h3>
 <p>With the LCD screen, with the backlight on, during playback, the current draw is <b>266 mA</b>.</p>
 <p>With the LCD screen, with the backlight off, during playback, the current draw is <b>220 mA</b>.</p>